MatthieuProjects/AutoFeur/README.md

 ### Registering Commands

 Application Commands need to be registered to Discord ahead-of-run.
-This usely is a one-time operation.
+This usually is a one-time operation.
 This step is thus optional if you already have registered the commands.

 The `register.ts` utility does the job for you.